-In this issue of Negotiation Insights, we look at ways to manage difficult conversations.
-An example comes from the Grünenthal Group, the company which manufactured the drug Thalidomide, prescribed to pregnant women in the 1950s and early 1960s to avoid the effects of morning sickness.
+The need to manage difficult conversations was acute for the Grünenthal Group, the company who manufactured the drug Thalidomide, which was prescribed to pregnant women in the 1950s and early 1960s to avoid the effects of morning sickness.
 Unfortunately the drug was found to be the cause of over 10,000 deformities in babies worldwide.

 On 2 September 2012, the Sunday “Herald Sun” reported that after waiting 50 years, the Grünenthal Group’s Chief Executive, Harald Stock, offered an apology to thalidomide victims.
 By doing so he re-ignited the victims’ concerns, and their families’, suffering, frustration and anger.
 Mr Stock said, in part, “We ask that you regard our long silence as a sign of the silent shock that your fate has caused us.
 We also apologise for the fact we have not found the way to you from person to person for almost 50 years”.